 a record necessary for an organization to resume basic, emergency operations immediately after a disaster

-Vital records2, also called essential records, include emergency operating records and rights-and-interests records.
-Emergency records are typically stored in paper format to avoid machine and power dependence, and describe responsibilities, including delegation of authority and line of succession.
-Examples include the records necessary to mobilize and protect manpower and resources, and to ensure health, safety, and order.
-Government agencies may also include records relating to the mobilization of the military, civil defense, and public heath.
+Vital records1, also called essential records, include emergency operating records and rights-and-interests records.
+Emergency records are typically stored in paper format to avoid machine and power dependence.
+They describe responsibilities, including delegation of authority and line of succession.
+Examples include the records necessary to mobilize and protect manpower and resources and to ensure health, safety, and order.
+Government agencies may also include records relating to the mobilization of military, civil defense, and public health operations.
 Rights-and-interests records include those records necessary after initial recovery to protect the assets and rights of the organization, its employees, and others.
 Rights-and-interests records may include payroll, leave and insurance records, titles and deeds to real property, contracts, and other similar data.